 Billing must be submitted each week of each billing cycle by Sunday at midnight to allow ABA Billing to correct any errors that may arise in billing.
 If billing is not submitted by Sunday at midnight, the billing from that week in the pay period will not be paid in the upcoming pay date.
 Instead, payment for billing will occur on the following pay date, provided that the billing has been submitted correctly.
-Please obtain your login credentials for the ABA system from fsba@ababilling.net if they were not sent to you.
+Please obtain your login credentials for the ABA system from fsba@fullspectrumaba.com if they were not sent to you.